 The Panasonic Lumix DMC-GX1 is a mirrorless interchangeable lens camera that was announced in November 2011 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.8 megapixel.

-The Panasonic GX1 has a Camera Elo of 1570.
+Is the Panasonic GX1 a good camera?
+The GX1 has a Camera Elo of 1563.
 This rating puts the GX1 below average of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (Four Thirds cameras), the GX1 also ranks below average. – Well, the Panasonic GX1 is more than 7 years old, and there have been many other good digital cameras released since 2011.

 |Mirrorless system camera|